-Scripps board-certified cardiac electrophysiologists diagnose and treat more patients with abnormal heart rhythms than any other San Diego health care provider.
+Every year, Scripps board-certified cardiac electrophysiologists diagnose and successfully treat thousands of patients with abnormal heart rhythms.
 Also known as heart arrhythmia, episodes of this dangerous condition often occur intermittently.

 A heart arrhythmia is an electrical system malfunction of the heart related to its rhythm.
 It is characterized by an abnormal heart rhythm, notably in the pace and number of heartbeats.

 Because heart arrhythmias are complex and may have underlying or contributing causes related to lifestyle choices, Scripps physicians strongly encourage and support patient education as part of the overall approach to addressing their health needs.